sgc88/github-collaboration/readme.md

 1. You **fork** another developer's project and make pull requests from *your remote fork* to the *project's remote*.
 2. Another developer makes you a **collaborator** on a project they own, giving you the ability to make pull requests directly from the project's *remote feature branches* to the project's *remote master*.
 (Note that as a collaborator on a project, you also have the ability to push directly to the master branch, which you should NEVER do.)

-For this project, you should be collaborators!

 ![github-collab-diagram](https://cloud.githubusercontent.com/assets/7833470/12072895/69abd404-b0b1-11e5-8d8c-4ff54c13b0a0.png)

+**For this project, you should be collaborators!**

 ## Practice: Create and resolve a merge conflict

+What happens if two people on a team change the same file?
+Merge conflicts (often)!
+That might sound like a big deal, but it's easy to handle with your team.
+Let's practice resolving a merge conflict.

 1. Pair up.
 Have one partner create a brand new repository on GitHub and [add your partner as a collaborator](https://help.github.com/articles/adding-collaborators-to-a-personal-repository/).
 2. The person who created the GitHub repository should create a new project directory locally, generate one  `index.html` file, create a `readme.md` with some content, and push the new app to the remote repository.